The shrinking target and recurrence problem for non-autonomous systems: Introduction

-We now turn our attention to the recurrent set $\cR(T_\N,\{r_n\})$.
+We now turn our attention to the recurrence set $\cR(T_\N,\{r_n\})$.
 Recall that for (measure-preserving) autonomous systems $(X,\mathcal{B},\mu,t,d)$, Poincar\'e Recurrence guarantees $\mu(\cR(t,\{r_n\}))=1$ when $\{r_n\}_{n \in \N}$ is a constant sequence.
 In the case $r_n \to 0$, in pioneering work, Boshernitzan \cite{boshernitzan1993} established full measure results for $\cR(t,\{r_n\})$ under mild additional assumptions on $X$, beyond mere measure-preservation.
 Complete zero–one criteria, however, have only been obtained for autonomous dynamical systems that, at minimum, are uniformly mixing (see Definition~\ref{ABunimix}) and admit a `regular' partition (see Section~\ref{Markov}).
-Such systems include those considered within \cite{baker2021}, \cite{chang2019}, \cite{He}, \cite{kleinbock2023} and, particularly relevant to this paper, \cite{HeLi} in which He-Liao considered piecewise expanding maps with a finite partition, and \cite{mummie}, in which Hussain-Li-Simmons-Wang consider maps with a countable partition and regularity properties.
+Such systems include those considered within \cite{baker2021}, \cite{chang2019}, \cite{He}, \cite{kleinbock2023} and, particularly relevant to this paper, \cite{HeLi} in which He-Liao considered piecewise expanding maps with a finite partition, and \cite{HLSW}, in which Hussain-Li-Simmons-Wang consider maps with a countable partition and regularity properties.
 The study of non-autonomous recurrence, however, remains virtually unexplored.
-We remedy this gap with the following result, which provides a zero measure criteria for the recurrence set of a non-autonomous system.
+We remedy this gap with the following result, which provides a zero measure criteria for the recurrence set of a non-autonomous system. \begin{TAA} Let $(X,\mathcal{B},\mu,T_{\N}, d)$ be a compositional system, and suppose that $\mu$ is a $\delta$-Ahlfors regular probability measure, and $T_\N$ is uniformly mixing with respect to $\mu$.
+Let $\{r_n\}_{n\in \N} $ be a sequence of positive, real numbers.
+Then if $\sum_{n=1}^\infty r_n^{\delta} <\infty $, then